rosswintle/sync-pinboard/readme.txt

 If you have a lot of pins in Pinboard then it is not recommended that you turn on auto-sync right away as this will probably time out or do bad things.

-If you are able then the recommended method for doing a large initial import is to use the bundled wp-cli command: `wp-cli pinboard-sync` - this will be available soon in a future version of the plugin.
+If you are able then the recommended method for doing a large initial import is to use the bundled wp-cli command: `wp-cli sync-pinboard`

+= WP-CLI command =

+If you can use [WP-CLI](https://wp-cli.org/) then you can make use of the `wp-cli sync-pinboard` command to do an import from Pinboard.
+This works particularly well for large first-time imports before you enable the automatic sync.
+But you could also use the system cron to run this command instead of WP cron.

 = Wish list / Roadmap =

 Things I have in mind for future development:

-* Create WP-CLI sync command
 * A shortcode for outputting lists of pins
 * Ability to only import a specified tag
 * A Gutenberg block for displaying pins
+* Option in wp-cli command to allow re-import of all pins
+* Better front-end validation in admin screens and meta boxes
 * Better error logging, and logging in general, including WP-CLI-specific output
+* Better intial automated sync (over multiple cron runs)

 == Installation ==